 Wound healing assessment results will be summarized at each timepoint.
+Bone healing assessment X-ray results will also be summarized.

 10.4.4.
 Pharmacokinetic Analysis

 Plasma bupivacaine and meloxicam concentrations will be determined using validated liquid chromatography tandem-mass spectrometry assays.
 Concentrations will be calculated by interpolation from a calibration curve.
 An estimated C{max} and T{max} will be calculated using population PK modeling, which will be developed in non-linear mixed effects modeling (NONMEM) using data from previous HTX-011 clinical studies.